is a training collar the same as a shock collar 4

 Understanding Positive Reinforcement

 Positive reinforcement involves providing your dog with something they find rewarding immediately after they exhibit a desired behavior.
 This can include treats, praise, attention, or playtime.
-By associating the desired behavior with a positive outcome, you create an incentive for your dog to repeat that behavior.
+By associating the desired behavior with a positive outcome, you incentivize your dog to repeat that behavior.

 Training Methods to Promote Positive Reinforcement